8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

         }
       },
       /**
-       * Whenever an error is recieved, the error is passed
+       * Whenever an error is received, the error is passed
        * to the developer specified error callback.
        */
       error(e) {